 3. Or a more budget-friendly option

 The downside of the Beautyblender brand cleansers, however, is the price.
 If you're washing your Beautyblender every day (which, ideally, you should be!), this might not be the most cost-effective choice.
-Thankfully, using your face wash can provide the same effect.
-This is super convenient, especially if you use the same one you already own, and can be a much cheaper option if you grab a generic brand at the drugstore.
+Thankfully, using your face wash can provide a similar effect.
+This is super convenient, especially if you use the same one you already own, and can be a much cheaper option if you just grab a generic brand at the drugstore.

 In a pinch, Bartlett likes to use Palmolive dish soap to cleanse her Beautyblender.
 "It breaks down oil and grease, sanitizes, and isn't too harsh on the sponge due to the conditioners [it contains] for hands," she says.
 We especially like this trick because it's convenient, as it only requires a product that you probably already own.